106 Carrigan Drive

 Bio

-My research focuses on promotion of healthy behaviors to prevent functional loss in people aging with chronic disease and fall risk.
-My current research agenda includes testing interventions to support physical activity and exercise participation among people aging with cancer and osteoarthritis, and examining factors associated with fall risk in older adults.
-The breadth of my scholarship activity is a reflection of more than 25 years of clinical experience as a physical therapist in addition to the education and training I’ve received in public health and exercise science.
-My research has the broad aim of supporting healthy aging for people with disability and chronic disease with a particular focus on environmental and technological influences on physical activity, exercise adherence, and fall prevention.
+Nancy Gell’s research focuses on promoting healthy behaviors to prevent functional decline in individuals aging with chronic diseases and increased fall risk.
+Her current research agenda includes testing interventions that support physical activity and exercise participation among people aging with cancer and osteoarthritis, as well as examining factors associated with fall risk in older adults.
+Drawing on more than 25 years of clinical experience as a physical therapist, along with advanced education and training in public health and exercise science, her scholarship reflects a broad and interdisciplinary approach.
+Her overarching goal is to support healthy aging for individuals with disabilities and chronic conditions, with a particular emphasis on environmental and technological influences on physical activity, exercise adherence, and fall prevention.

 Courses